-There are no assignments to be handed in for credit in this course but you are strongly encouraged to do as many of the practice problems that you can.
-Each test will ask for at least one problem taken from those lists, in original or slightly modified form.
-These lists and other course materials, including course notes, will be posted on Desire2Learn.
-Specific information pertaining to the term tests and the exam will also be posted there.
+There are no assignments to be handed in for credit in this course.
+However, different lists of supplementary problems will be provided to you.
+Each test/exam will ask for at least one problem taken from those lists, in original or slightly modified form.